Mullein Leaf Benefits and How to Use It, Including as Tea - Dr. Axe

 When used properly and for a short term duration, mullein side effects are highly unlikely.
 In general, the plant has no serious recorded side effects.
 However, there have been isolated case reports of people developing side effects like contact dermatitis.

-Never use the herbal ear oil if your eardrum is perforated and make sure to consult a physician if symptoms are serious or do not improve quickly with natural treatment.
+Never use the herbal ear oil if your eardrum is perforated and make sure to consult a healthcare professional before using as a natural remedy, particularly if symptoms are serious.

 In terms of interactions, mullein has been reported to inhibit the effectiveness of antidiabetic drugs, and it may intensify the effects of muscle relaxants and lithium.
-If you’re taking prescription diuretics, you should talk to your doctor before using the herb since it can also have a diuretic effect.
+If you’re taking prescription diuretics, you should talk to your healthcare professional before using the herb since it can also have a diuretic effect.

 Mullein products are not recommended for nursing or pregnant women.